 The number of political staff working in an MPP's office varies depending on their legislative duties.
-Backbench MPPs, also known as Private Members, will usually have an executive assistant and a legislative assistant working at Queen's Park, in addition to a constituency assistant working in that respective office.
+All MPPs will usually have assistants working at both Queen's Park, and their constituencies.
 MPPs serving as Ministers in the Cabinet will additionally employ a Chief of Staff, Office Manager, Scheduler, MPP Liaison, Policy Director, as well as a number of Policy Advisors.

-Ministers' and their staff's contact information can be found at the Ontario government directory at www.infogo.gov.on.ca.
+Ministers and their staff contact information can be found at the Ontario government directory.

 Currently, there are no phone numbers available for Ministerial staff members, only a centralized office number exists.
 That is why it is best, if your MPP is a Minister, to contact the Constituency Office to initiate or confirm any meetings or appointments.

-MPPs' addresses and contact info can be found at https://www.ola.org/en/members/current/contact-information.
+It is also helpful to get the cell number of MPPs that you are working with.
+That number is often available on their card.
+MPPs' addresses and contact info can be found https://example.com/here.